-Bachelor’s Degree and two year’s of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; ORAssociate of Arts Degree and four years of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; OR High School Diploma or GED and six years of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience.
-OR graduate of the Washington State Basic Law Enforcement Academy or equivalent Full time Law Enforcement Academy; OR graduate of the Washington State Police Reserve Academy and two years of experience of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; Domestic Violence Officer Experience preferred.
+Bachelor’s Degree and 3 year’s of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; OR Associate of Arts Degree and 5 years of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; OR High School Diploma or GED and 7 years of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience.
+Domestic Violence Officer Experience preferred.

 Ability to read and interpret documents such as safety rules operations and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before groups.

 Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.